mitsuba-renderer/enoki/docs/advanced.rst

     :width: 800px
     :align: center

-The :cpp:func:`slice_ptr` function is used to acquire a pointer to the beginning of the output array.
-It returns a value of type ``GPSRecord2<float *>``, which is composed of multiple pointers (one for each component).
-The following snippet illustrates how an arbitrarily long list of records can be
+The :cpp:func:`slice_ptr` function is used to acquire pointers to the beginning of the output arrays (there is one for each field of the data structure).
-compressed:
+It returns a value of type ``GPSRecord2<float *>``, which holds these pointers.
+The following snippet illustrates how an arbitrarily long list of records can be compressed:

 .. code-block:: cpp